surglogs/with-derived-props/README.md

 Tada 🎉 we are done.
 How does it work?
 Every time new props come to `withDerivedProps`, the HOC checks if any relevant prop (`todos` or `visibilityFilter`) changed.
 If it didn't, the HOC does nothing.
 If something relevant did change, the HOC recomputes the `filteredTodos` using the function we provided.

 If we want to make the code more readable we can extract the computation function somewhere else.
-It is a good practise to prefix the function name with `derive` but it is really up on you.
+It is a good practise to prefix the function name with `derive` but it is really up to you.

 ```js
 const deriveFilteredTodos = ({ todos, visibilityFilter }) => {